 Rain chances stick around through next weekend

-Tonight and Tomorrow: Showers and a thunderstorms will continue this evening, with a few lingering around overnight.
+Tonight and Tomorrow: Showers and thunderstorms will continue this evening, with a few lingering around overnight.
 Lows will bottom out in the mid 70s.
 Monday, expect a few showers around in the morning.
-Rain coverage will increase once again in the afternoon to around 60%.
+Rain coverage will increase in the afternoon to around 60%.
+A quick downpour or two will be possible.
 Highs will be in the upper 80s.

 Looking Ahead:

-By Tuesday some slightly drier air will move in, dropping rain coverage to around 40%.
+By Tuesday, some slightly drier air will move in dropping rain coverage to around 40%.
 Isolated to scattered showers and storms will continue through the end of the week.
-At this time, Thursday looks like the driest day of the week.
+At this time, Thursday looks like the 'driest' day of the week.

 A cold front will approach the area late Friday or Saturday and stall just north of us.
 This will create a wet 4th of July weekend across south Louisiana with a decent chance for showers and storms Saturday and Sunday, some of which may be locally heavy.
 Stay tuned to the forecast through out the week as we iron out those details.